wolf1996/HandWitch/README.md

 # HandWitch
-Bot to use some hands with HumanReadable form and documentation.
+Bot and cli to use some links with HumanReadable form and documentation.